h82258652/windows-uwp.zh-cn/windows-apps-src/threading-async/submit-a-work-item-to-the-thread-pool.md

 ## <a name="summary-and-next-steps"></a>摘要和后续步骤

-您可以了解详细信息，请从本快速入门中下载代码[创建线程池工作项示例](https://go.microsoft.com/fwlink/p/?LinkID=328569)编写的 Windows 8.1 和重新使用的源代码中 win\_unap Windows 10 应用。
+You can learn more by downloading the code from this quickstart in the [Creating a ThreadPool work item sample](https://code.msdn.microsoft.com/windowsapps/Creating-a-ThreadPool-work-9665cdff) written for Windows 8.1, and re-using the source code in a win\_unap Windows 10 app.

 ## <a name="related-topics"></a>相关主题